 Following are the fixed referential infixes.
 Animate infixes may be any sequence of non-schwa vowels or semivowels, optionally ending in an obstruent — V[V/O] — the speaker chooses in their idiolect or dialect.
 Some dialects may disallow ‹ë›, semivowels, or obstruents.

-The definite, as well as the distal, are a suffix -n, though uncommonly used except when referring to an earlier or unclear subject.
+The definite, as well as the proximal, are a suffix -n, though uncommonly used except when referring to an earlier or unclear subject.

 Words lack any tense or aspect.
 A mood system exists as a series of suffixes.